Russia national rugby union team

-The Russia national rugby union team, nicknamed Medvedi (The Bears), is administered by the Rugby Union of Russia (RUR).
-The RUR is considered the official successor union of the Soviet Union by World Rugby and the combined CIS team which played in the early 1990s.
+The Russia national rugby union team (Сборная России по регби), nicknamed the Bears (Медведи), represents Russia in international men's rugby union and is administered by the Rugby Union of Russia.
+It is considered the successor of the Soviet Union and the CIS by World Rugby.
 Since 1992, the team has played as Russia.
-Its first test match as Russia was against the Barbarians in Moscow in June 1992 and the country's first test against an official Test nation was against Belgium later that same year.

-Russia is seen as a Tier 2 union by World Rugby.
-The team's regular international competition was in the Rugby Europe Championship – often referred to as the Six Nations B. In addition, the team participated in World Rugby-run summer tournaments including the Nations Cup, the dormant Churchill Cup, and other international fixtures.
+The history of the sport in Russia goes back to the late 19th century, but a national team was not established until 1975, in the Soviet Union.
+The USSR took part in international competition, but declined an invitation to the inaugural 1987 Rugby World Cup for political reasons.
+The team's first test match as Russia was against Barbarian FC in Moscow in June 1992.
+The country's first test against an IRB nation was against Belgium four months later, during the 1992–1994 FIRA Trophy.
+That was also Russia's first participation in Rugby World Cup qualifying.
+Russia is seen as a Tier 2 union by World Rugby, and after the reorganization in 2000, Russia's regular international competition was the FIRA-AER European Nations Cup – often referred to as the Six Nations B. In 2017 it became known as the Rugby Europe International Championships.
+In addition, the team participated in World Rugby-run summer tournaments including the Nations Cup, the dormant Churchill Cup, and other international fixtures.

-Russia competed in their first Rugby World Cup (RWC) in New Zealand in 2011 after qualifying as Europe 2 through their second-place finish in the 2009–10 ENC.
-Russia played in Pool C and finished fifth, scoring one point.
-Previous qualification campaigns saw elimination to Portugal ahead of the 2007 tournament, and expulsion from 2003 qualifying for Russia's breaches of eligibility rules.
-The team also unsuccessfully attempted to qualify for the 1995 and 1999 Rugby World Cups.
-They competed in the 2019 Rugby World Cup in Japan by qualifying as Europe 1 as a result of Spain, Romania and Belgium being eliminated.

-After the Russian invasion of Ukraine, World Rugby and Rugby Europe suspended Russia from international and European continental rugby union competition.
+Russia competed in their first Rugby World Cup in 2011 in New Zealand, after qualifying as Europe 2 through their second-place finish in the 2009–2010 European Nations Cup.
+Russia played in Pool C and finished fifth, after losing all four matches and only getting one competition point, which was during its match with the United States.
+They competed in 2019 in Japan by qualifying as Europe 1 as a result of Spain, Romania and Belgium being eliminated during the 2017–2018 Rugby Europe International Championships.
+Playing in Pool A, Russia finished in fifth place with zero competition points.
+After the 2022 Russian invasion of Ukraine, World Rugby and Rugby Europe suspended Russia from international and European continental rugby union competition.
 In addition, the Rugby Union of Russia was suspended from World Rugby and Rugby Europe.